smartcontractkit/documentation/docs/Developer Reference/selecting-data-feeds.md

 ### 🔵 Custom Feeds

-Custom Feeds are built to serve a specific use case and might not be suitable for general use or your use case’s risk parameters.
+Custom Feeds are built to serve a specific use case and might not be suitable for general use or your use case's risk parameters.
 Users must evaluate the properties of a feed to make sure it aligns with their intended use case.
 [Contact the Chainlink Labs team](https://chainlinkcommunity.typeform.com/to/OYQO67EF?page=market-data-feeds) if you want more detail on any specific feeds in this category.

 Custom feeds have the following categories and compositions:

 - **On-chain single source feeds:** These feeds take their data from an on-chain source.
 However, the feed has only a single data provider currently supporting the feed.